Code-Institute-Submissions/monkees-project-1/README.md

 - Bash
 - [GitHub](https://github.com/)

-##Deployment

-Website was coded in VSCode IDE, a local GIT directory was used for version control and then uploaded to GITHUB using Ubuntu / Bash script.
-Once in a GITHUB repositories it was made live using GITHUB Pages.
+## Deployment

+Website was coded in VSCode IDE, with a local folder.
+On Github I created a new repository called monkees-project. to deploy the files to the repository i used the following bash commands: echo "# monkees-project" >> README.md git init git add README.md git commit -m "first commit" git remote add origin https://github.com/varroz56/monkees-project.io git push -u origin master

+After uploading the files to GITHUB repositories I choosed a master branch to be online from GITHUB Pages.
  The website can be found at: https://varroz56.github.io/monkees-project/

-##Testing
+I crea

+## Testing

 Each page was tested locally and on GITHUB pages using Chrome and Mozilla developer tools, testing its functionality as well as look and feel (in landscape and portrait mode) on Nexus 5S, Nexus 6P, iPhone 7, iPhone 7 Plus, iPhone 8, iPhone 8 Plus, iPhone X, iPad, iPad Pro, Galaxy Note 8, Mi Mix 2 and responsive desktop, also on Ms Edge, Firefox, Opera, and Chrome platforms.
 All links were tested along with music tracks audio controls and video player.
 The modal join fan club form and the hire us form was tested locally and remotely.

-##Credits
+Got positive feedback from friends

+## Credits
 Work based on other code

 I chose to build the offered Monkees project, had inspiration from the Resume project for the layout.